eddyzow/cold-brew-express/JOURNAL.md

 start date: 5/14/2025

-total time spent so far: 42 hrs
+total time spent so far: 43 hrs

+# entry 12 (7/3/25)

+and with that, the cold brew express is done! while it's not polished, i feel that i can submit becuase it is functionally "sound," i've learned all electronics and engineering that i needed for the project, and i can paint it at any time.

+here's a video of me riding it: https://youtu.be/ShZDwHqLemY?si=LHhTyD6iNOCNyVUB

+*time spent during session: 1 hour*

 # entry 11 (7/2/25)